-The Group's Board of Directors Charter together with the Conflict of Interest Policy are available at www.collectionhouse.com.au/investors-corporate-governance.
+The Group's Board of Directors Charter, together with the Conflict of Interest Policy, are available at www.collectionhouse.com.au/investors-corporate-governance.

-Independent Chair and CEO
+Independent Chair and the MD and CEO

-The roles of Chair and CEO are exercised by separate persons.
+The roles of Chair and the MD and CEO are exercised by separate persons.

-The role of the Chair for the reporting period, was filled by David Liddy (Independent Non-Executive Director) until 4 November 2016 (when David Liddy retired) and was then succeeded by Kerry Daly.

-The role of the CEO, for the reporting period, was filled by Matthew Thomas CEO until 5 July 2016 (when Matthew Thomas retired) and was then succeeded by Anthony Rivas.
+The role of the Chair during the reporting period was filled by Leigh Berkley (Independent Non-Executive Director).
+The role of the MD and CEO for the reporting period was filled by Anthony Rivas.